 Key material decisions:

-A good Turkish manufacturer will propose alternates that reduce cost without sacrificing performance.
+A good Turkish manufacturer will propose alternatives that reduce cost without sacrificing performance.
 A weak one will cut corners silently.

 Even a great design fails if the hinges sag, the runners jam, or the finish chips when housekeeping bumps a trolley.